richardsprague/Food/Liver with Bacon and Mushrooms.md

 - chicken
 - recipe
 - liver
-title: ' Liver with Bacon and Mushrooms'
+title: 'Liver with Bacon and Mushrooms'
 ---